jdmonin/JSettlers2/doc/Database.md

 ### Finding a JDBC driver JAR:

 The default JDBC driver is com.mysql.jdbc.Driver.
-PostgreSQL and SQLite are also recognized.
-To use PostgreSQL, use a postgresql URL like the one shown above, or specify the driver on the SOCServer command line:
+MariaDB, PostgreSQL, and SQLite are also recognized.
+To use MariaDB or PostgreSQL, use a db URL like the ones shown above, or specify the driver on the SOCServer command line:

 	-Djsettlers.db.driver=org.postgresql.Driver